kindista/kindista/doc/plan.md

 - [ ] Weekly signups
 - [ ] Daily logins

-Search
-- [ ] is inventory query being kept from search-all when user selects offers/requests? is it possible to search terms and select tags at the same time?

 Task Queue
     # For follow-up and background actions that do not take place inside a request
 - [X] create task queue